-Aircraft rolls five degrees early before reaching horizontal flight.
-Deduction of one point is given. length of the line drawn.
-Should the half-loop begin before the roll is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop flown on which the roll was performed.
+When a half-loop is preceded by a roll or rolls, the half-loop follows immediately after the rolls without any visible line.
+Should the halfloop begin before the roll is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop flown on which the roll was performed.

 The half-loop followed by a roll is also flown with no line between the half-loop and roll.
-Again, drawing a line requires a downgrade of at least one (1) point depending on the length of the line drawn.
+Drawing a line requires a downgrade in accordance with 8.4.2(c).
 Should the roll begin before the half-loop is completed, the judge must downgrade the figure one (1) point for every five (5) degrees of half-loop on which the roll was performed.
 (Fig 8.5.16)